BrentGrammer/ModernizeJSApp/README.md

   - starts bundling js with parcel in watch mode.
   - Go to http://localhost:8080

+### Stop the server

+- CTRL/CMD-C in the terminal running the app
+- run `docker compose down`

 ## Branches

 - Each branch is an iteration of the app trying out different tooling and setup.